-A $\sim 31 \times 31 \times 100~cm^3$ Cu matrix, with 1 mm fibres at 1.4 mm distance, compatible with the RD52 prototypes, has been simulated for the evaluation of the electromagnetic performance.
-PMMA clear fibres and Polystirene scintillating fibres, with a 3% thick cladding ( $C_2F_2$ Fluorinated Polymer for clear and PMMA for scintillating fibres), were the sensitive elements.
+A Cu matrix of dimensions $\sim 31 \times 31 \times 100~cm^3$, with 1 mm fibres at 1.4 mm distance, compatible with the RD52 prototypes, has been simulated for the evaluation of the electromagnetic performance.
+PMMA clear fibres and Polystyrene scintillating fibres, with a 3% thick cladding (C_2F_2 Fluorinated Polymer for clear and PMMA for scintillating fibres), were the sensitive elements.

-A small ( $\lesssim 1^{\circ}$ ) tilt angle was introduced to avoid large non gaussian tails in the scintillation signal due to channeling and oversampling.
+A small ($\lesssim 1^{\circ}$) tilt angle was introduced to avoid large non-Gaussian tails in the scintillation signal due to channeling.

-The energy containment for 20 GeV electrons was estimated to be $\geq 99\%$ , with sampling fractions of 5.3% and 6.0% for scintillating and clear fibres, respectively.
+The energy containment for 20 GeV electrons was estimated to be $\geq 99\%$, with sampling fractions of 5.3% and 6.0% for scintillating and clear fibres, respectively.

-Given the integral sampling fraction of about 11.3% and the 1 mm thick fibres, the contribution to the energy resolution due to sampling fluctuations can be estimated to be $\sim 9\%/\sqrt{E}$ , ultimate limit on the em resolution for this detector.
+Given the integral sampling fraction of 11.3% and the 1 mm diameter fibres, the contribution to the energy resolution due to sampling fluctuations can be estimated to be $\sim 9\%/\sqrt{E}$, ultimate limit on the em resolution for this detector.

-The scintillation light yield is so large ( $\sim 5500$ p.e./GeV) that the fluctuations of the S signals are dominated by the energy sampling process (Figure 5.61(a)).
-This is not true for the Čerenkov signals (Figure 5.61(b)), whose sensitivity is estimated to be $\sim 100$ p.e./GeV.
+The scintillation light yield is so large (~ 5500 p.e./GeV) that the fluctuations of the S signals are dominated by the energy sampling process (Figure 5.55(a)).
+This is not true for the Čerenkov signals (Figure 5.55(b)), whose sensitivity is estimated to be $\sim 100~pe/\text{GeV}$.

-So, the propagation of the scintillation light has been switched off without biasing the detector performance while for the Čerenkov photons a parameterization has been introduced, convoluting the effect of light attenuation, angular acceptance and PDE.
+So, in the simulation, the process of generation and propagation of the scintillation light was switched off and the energy deposited in the fibres was taken as signal since this does not introduce any bias to the detector performance.
+This statement does not apply to the Čerenkov photons for which a parameterization that convolutes the effect of light attenuation, angular acceptance and PDE, was introduced.